pascal-felique/NNCV/README.md

 You have to update the new experiment id and provide the location of the previous trained Teacher model at a lower resolution.

+The experiment id and the previous trained Teacher model depends on the stage in which you are during the curriculum.

-If you start the training at the lowest resolution, then you have to specify "none" for the previous trained Teacher model.
+If you start the training at the initial lowest resolution, then you have to specify "none" for the previous trained Teacher model.

 - **train.py**:

-You have to make sure that the resized image dimensions and patch dimensions point to the resolution of the current curriculum: resized_image_width, resized_image_height, patch_width, patch_height
+You have to make sure that the resized image dimensions and patch dimensions point to the resolution of the current curriculum:

+resized_image_width, resized_image_height, patch_width, patch_height

 You can choose between 5 profiles: from low resolution, to medium resolution, high resolution, higher resolution and highest resolution.